This is your morning Open Thread. Pour your favorite beverage and review the past and comment on the future.

 1999 – Kosovo War: In Federal Republic of Yugoslavia, three Chinese citizens are killed and 20 wounded when a NATO aircraft bombs the Chinese embassy in Belgrade.

-2007 – The tomb of Herod the Great is discovered.
+2007 – Israeli archaeologists discover the tomb of Herod the Great south of Jerusalem.